ESPN College Football: Coverage

 ESPN airs Spring Football games and coverage.
 Coverage includes College Football Final which wraps the annual Spring Games.

 During the regular season, ESPN airs pre-selected Thursday night marquee matchups.
 ESPN2 airs pre-selected Friday night contests from lesser known Division I schools.
 In late October and November, games almost exclusively from the Mid-American Conference air on Tuesdays or Wednesdays, usually on ESPN2.

 The weekend games with the exception of the regular season are typically selected a week or two weeks out.
-ABC gets the first pick of games for all the major conferences, with the exception of the SEC, in which case CBS get their first selection.
+ABC gets the first pick of games for all the major conferences, which, since 2024, has primarily been the top three games from the SEC, which the network took over broadcast rights from CBS.

 ESPN/ESPN2 formerly aired coverage of ABC games in a "reverse mirror" format.
 Both networks will also air other selected midweek games and Sunday games, typically teams from more “minor” conferences (Sunday games are exceptionally rare because of conflicts with ESPN Sunday Night Baseball and the network's professional football coverage, both NFL and Canadian football).

 ESPN Radio airs a weekly game as well as selected College Football Playoff bowl games including all bowl and national championship games.

 ESPNU usually airs 5 games per week.

 Before its closure in December 2021, ESPN Classic aired selected games throughout the year.